 Follow the Corner Canyon Road south for 1.6 miles to the Bonneville Shoreline Trailhead (N40° 30' 22", W111° 50' 06").
 The Bonneville Shoreline Trailhead (BST) is signed, easy to locate, contains a picnic area, information kiosk and restrooms.
 Most passenger vehicles can drive to this trailhead.
 Beyond this trailhead a high clearance vehicle is advised.
 Parking and walking from the BST adds one mile of easy road walking each way to your adventure.
 At the BST you will also find a second gate.
 The gate is unlocked and open if the road is dry.

-From the Bonneville Shoreline Trailhead continue driving south on the Corner Canyon Road for 1.0 miles to the Jacobs Ladder Trailhead.
-The Jacobs Ladder Trailhead (BST) is signed, easy to locate, contains a picnic area, information kiosk and restrooms.
+From the Bonneville Shoreline Trailhead continue driving south on the Corner Canyon Road for 1.0 miles to the Jacobs Ladder/Ghost Falls Trailhead.
+Jacobs Ladder/Ghost Falls Trailhead is signed, easy to locate, contains a picnic area, information kiosk and restrooms.
 This is the trailhead for hiking Storm Window Arch.
 This is also a popular trailhead for hiking Ghost Falls.